cw-Guo/chaos-mesh-live-examples/chaos-environment/intro.md

-In this scenario, we created a user for you.
+In this scenario, we created a kubernetes cluster for you.
-Your username is "ubuntu".
-Your password is "password".

-minikube